craigbridges/Nettle/README.md

 ### Conditions

 _If_ statements are supported with any property or variable that is either of type bool or can be resolved as true or false.
-The syntax for an _if_ statement is:
+The syntax for using an _if_ statement is:

 ```
 {{if Active}}